pradipmudi/ajiranet/README.md

 Fetch Devices :
 ---
-Data below to be sent from POSTMAN via POST request :
+* Data to be sent from POSTMAN via POST request :

 FETCH /devices

 Fetch Routes :
 ---
-Data below to be sent from POSTMAN via POST request :
+* Data to be sent from POSTMAN via POST request :

 FETCH /info-routes?from=A1&to=A4

 Modify Signal Strength :
 ---
-Data below to be sent from POSTMAN via POST request :
+* Data to be sent from POSTMAN via POST request :

 MODIFY /devices/A1/strength
 content-type : application/json